valerie-sd/mumt307project/README.md

 Implementing digital audio synthesis and effects on the Sparkfun redboard/Arduino uno.

+*Click the wiki link on the side for more details ->*

 Video of tests 1 through 5:
 1. low A tone
 2. mid A tone